 A big question we see bubbling up among AWS security user groups and forums (like this one on Quora) is how to approach cloud security in the first place.
 More specifically, do you put tools and controls in place first, or take the time to establish your security strategy?
 While this seems like an elementary discussion, the answer is more complicated.

 Nine times out of ten, the strategy should come first, so that when assessing a control or tool, you can better determine if and how it supports your strategy.
-Putting the strategy first also enables you to integrate security into all business functions — including those reliant on AWS.
+Putting the strategy first also enables you to integrate security into all business functions — especially operations and development team workflows.
 This can be a huge help with continuous deployment, in particular.
-For example, if your organization is using (or considering using) configuration management tools (e.g. Chef, Puppet, Ansible, Salt) to enable the automation of software updates and patches, having an overarching security strategy can help you implement security monitoring across these tools from day one.
+For example, if your organization is using (or considering using) configuration management tools (e.g., Chef, Puppet, Ansible, Salt) to enable the automation of software updates and patches, having an overarching security strategy can help you implement security monitoring across these tools from day one.
 The same approach applies to any business process or tool you use across your organization.

 2. Overcoming the Lack of Security Visibility in the Cloud